keithrozario/lambda-cache/docs/user_guide.md

 _lambda_cache_ prioritizes simplicity over performance and flexibility.
 The goal of the package is to provide the **simplest** way for developers to cache api calls in their Lambda functions.

-Currently only SSM Parameters and Secrets from Secrets Manager are supported.

 ## SSM - Parameter Store

 ### Cache single parameter